christarazi/global-pushd-popd/README.md

 ## Info

-- Utilizes IPC in from of shared memory.
+- Utilizes IPC in form of shared memory.
 The stack is stored in shared memory which makes it "global".
-- Adds a function in `.bashrc` that wraps the call to the popping utility.
+- To make the popping utility work, I needed to add a function in `.bashrc` that wraps the call to the popping utility.
 The reason for this is because a process cannot change a terminal's working direcotry, so we need a way to have the terminal "make" the call.
 The funciton is very simple:

 ```shell
 function gpopdir() {